Kraken: Hans Egede (1729)

-Pontoppidan
+Erik Pontoppidan (1753)

 Erik Pontoppidan's Det første Forsøg paa Norges naturlige Historie (1752, actually volume 2, 1753) made several claims regarding kraken, including the notion that the creature was sometimes mistaken for a group of small islands with fish swimming in-between, Norwegian fishermen often took the risk of trying to fish over kraken, since the catch was so plentiful (hence the saying "You must have fished on Kraken").

 However, there was also the danger to seamen of being engulfed by the whirlpool when it submerged, and this whirlpool was compared to Norway's famed Moskstraumen often known as "the Maelstrom".

 Pontoppidan also described the destructive potential of the giant beast: "it is said that if [the creature's arms] were to lay hold of the largest man-of-war, they would pull it down to the bottom".

 Kraken purportedly exclusively fed for several months, then spent the following few months emptying its excrement, and the thickened clouded water attracted fish.
 Later Henry Lee commented that the supposed excreta may have been the discharge of ink by a cephalopod.

+Søren Richart Hagerup (ca. 1770)

+An anonymous glossary from Surnadal from around 1770, probably written by Søren Richart Hagerup, also gives a description of the kraken as a giant fish having tree-like fins, and able to sink a whole boat.